jacobkap/ucrbook/docs/15_nibrs_victim.md

 If you're familiar with the FBI's [Supplementary Homicide Report](https://ucrbook.com/shr.html) data, this variable  - and the two following variables - is also in that dataset.

 <table class="table table-striped" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <caption>(\#tab:victimRelationship)The distribution of the relationship between the victim and the offender.
-Only individual and law enforcement officer victims have this variable available.</caption>
+Only individual and law enforcement officer victims have this variable available, 2022.</caption>
  <thead>
   <tr>
    <th style="text-align:left;"> Crime Category </th>